Australia’s Coral Coast

 Explore the Carnarvon coastline

-Head back to Carnarvon Airport to take your scenic helicopter flight with Coral Coast Helicopter Services on a half day Heli-Blowholes Scenic Tour and see by air, the awe-inspiring Blowholes and the rugged Quobba coastline.
+Head back to Carnarvon Airport to take your scenic helicopter flight with Coral Coast Helicopter Services on a half-day Heli-Blowholes Scenic Tour and see by air, the awe-inspiring Blowholes and the rugged Quobba coastline.

-South of the Blowholes is Point Quobba where you will find 'the Aquarium’, a popular swimming and snorkelling lagoon.
+South of the Blowholes is Point Quobba, where you will find 'the Aquarium’, a popular swimming and snorkelling lagoon.
 Enjoy your very own rock pool, choose to take a dip, explore the surrounding area on foot or sit back and relax on the beach.

 The drive to Quobba Point and the famous Blowholes is around 75kms north of Carnarvon.
-Quobba Station has its own shell beach which is great for beachcombing and finding mostly Cowry shells.
+Quobba Station has its own shell beach, which is great for beachcombing and finding mostly Cowry shells.

 If you're having too much fun, stay another night, or depart from Carnarvon on the afternoon flight.